runtimeverification/haskell-backend/design-decisions/2018-07-25 Attributes as patterns.md

   to be machine-readable.

-*Decision*: We will encode each attribute as a Kore pattern that uses only application and string literals, this pattern being an application of an object symbol to a list of parameters, the symbol identifying the attribute and the list of parameters being the value of the attribute.
+*Decision*: We will encode each attribute as a Kore pattern that uses only application and string literals.
+This pattern will be an application of an object symbol to a list of parameters, the (name of the) symbol identifying the attribute and the list of parameters being the arguments of the attribute.
 Numbers will be encoded as string literals.
-Therefore the following may be valid
-attributes:
+Therefore the following may be valid attributes:
 ```
 constructor{}()
 strict{}("1", "2")
 unit{}(epsilon{}())
 unit{}(epsilon{}(), zero{}())
-operation{}(plus{}())
+refersTo{}(plus{}())
 ```
-We will *not* check that this attributes are well-formed in the usual sense, e.g. we will not check whether the `plus` operation in the example above has two arguments or that the `strict` symbol arguments are object patterns or have the `#Pattern` sort.
+We will *not* check that this attributes are well-formed in the usual sense, e.g. we will not check whether the `plus` symbol in the example above has two arguments or that the `strict` symbol arguments are object patterns or have the `#Pattern` sort.
 We *will* check that the top-level element is an application pattern since we